 - entered the United States to study at a private institution and improperly switched to a public institution in violation of 8 U.S.C. § 212(a)(6)(G).

 Notably, a person who willfully misrepresents a material fact in obtaining or seeking to obtain a visa, documentation, or admission to the United States may be forever inadmissible.
 However, there are a variety of penalties that may attach to different violations of the immigration laws and it is best to consult with an attorney when facing potential removal for immigration law violations.

 Additionally, failure to maintain status and failure to notify change of address may result in removal.

 There are other grounds for denial of admission that are not necessarily criminal, such prohibitions on the admission of persons coming to practice polygamy, as well as those who engaged in, or seek to engage in, prostitution, or who have sought to procure a prostitute within the last 10 years.
 Whether these activities were legal in the country in which they took place is of no consequence.

-As one can see, there are many grounds for removal and any interaction with the United States immigration authorities should be taken seriously.
+As one can see, there are many grounds for removal, and any interaction with the United States immigration authorities should be taken seriously.
 If you have further questions, feel free to contact us for a free consultation with a U.S. immigration attorney.

-The above is general information only and not to be relied upon as legal advice.
+The above is general information only and is not to be relied upon as legal advice.
 It does not create an attorney-client relationship nor should it be relied upon as advice in lieu of consultation with an attorney.